szrharrison/szrharrison.github.io/_posts/2017-09-01-types-prototypes-and-constructor-functions-in-javascript-part-1.markdown

 >
 > In ordinary arithmetic, `3.2317006071311 * 10 ** 616` is a real finite number, but, by ECMAScript standards, it is simply too large (i.e, considerably greater than `Number.MAX_VALUE`), and is therefore represented as `Infinity`.
 Attempting to divide an infinity by an infinity yields `NaN`.

+For more information on the limits of numbers in javascript, check out [this article](https://modernweb.com/what-every-javascript-developer-should-know-about-floating-points/).
+{: .note}

 Because Javascript doesn't allow for numbers over a certain size, it tries to find some other way to represent them.
 To do this, the "numbers" `NaN` and `Infinity` were added.
 Checking datatype for these works as follows:
 ```javascript
 Infinity